Degree Fields

 Those with bachelor's degrees in physics are rarely qualified to fill positions in research or in teaching at the college level.
 They are, however, usually qualified to work as technicians or research assistants in engineering-related areas, in software development and other scientific fields, or in setting up computer networks and sophisticated laboratory equipment.
 Increasingly, some may qualify for applied research jobs in private industry or take on nontraditional physics roles, often in computer science, such as systems analysts or database administrators.
 Some become science teachers in secondary schools.

-Approximately 185 colleges and universities have departments offering Ph.D. degrees in physics; about 70 additional colleges offer a master's as their highest degree in physics.
+Approximately 190 universities offer Ph.D. degrees in physics; more than 60 additional colleges offer a master's as their highest degree in physics.
 Graduate students usually concentrate in a subfield of physics, such as elementary particles or condensed matter.
-Many begin studying for their doctorate immediately after receiving their bachelor's degree.
+Many begin studying for their doctorate immediately after receiving their bachelor's degree; a typical Ph.D. program takes about 6 years to complete.

 Many physics and astronomy Ph.D. holders begin their careers in a postdoctoral research position, in which they may work with experienced physicists as they continue to learn about their specialties or develop a broader understanding of related areas of research.
 Initial work may be under the close supervision of senior scientists.
 As they gain experience, physicists perform increasingly complex tasks and achieve greater independence in their work.
 Experience, either in academic laboratories or through internships, fellowships, or work-study programs in industry, also is useful.
 Some employers of research physicists, particularly in the information technology industry, prefer to hire individuals with several years of postdoctoral experience.